Quickstart: Build a Table API app with Python and Azure Cosmos DB

 Learn more about the Table API

-Select Create New, then enter a new resource-group name for your account.
-For simplicity, you can use the same name as your ID.
-Location Select the region closest to your users Select geographic location in which to host your Azure Cosmos DB account.
+Location Select the region closest to your users Select a geographic location to host your Azure Cosmos DB account.
 Use the location that's closest to your users to give them the fastest access to the data.
-Enable geo-redundancy Leave blank This creates a replicated version of your database in a second (paired) region.
-Leave this blank.
-Pin to dashboard Select Select this box so that your new database account is added to your portal dashboard for easy access.

 The account creation takes a few minutes.
 Wait for the portal to display the Congratulations!
 Your Azure Cosmos DB account was created page.